karrymeng-0921/SafeVisionBench/README.md

 ## ⚠️ Data Availability Notice

 Due to safety and compliance considerations, this repository **does not include** the complete dataset used in the experiments.
 Some data samples may contain unsafe or sensitive content and therefore cannot be publicly released.
-Sample examples are provided in the `dataset` directory.
+Partial sample examples are provided in the `dataset` directory.

 We provide the model weights and evaluation code necessary to reproduce the experimental results.